 - Any vitamins, over-the-counter (OTC) medications, and herbal supplements, with doses and how often you take them.

-UCHealth Pre-procedural Impact Clinic in northern Colorado
+In northern Colorado: UCHealth Pre-procedural Impact Clinic

 Your surgeon might refer you to the Impact Clinic for an in-depth preoperative consult.
 At this appointment, a nurse practitioner (NP) will gather important information about you and create a plan of care to optimize your health.
 This is to ensure you are in the best possible condition prior to your surgery, in coordination with your primary care provider (PCP), surgeon, and other specialists who might play a role in your care.

+What to bring.
 If you have an appointment scheduled at the Impact Clinic, here’s what to bring:

 - A current list of your medications with doses, including over the counter medications, supplements, and herbals.
 If you prefer, you can bring your medications in the original containers.